Breaking2026-06-19

 What to watch: whether the top finding in this wave shows up again as more responses arrive and whether the gap between groups widens or narrows.

-• Name Recognition Gap Defines the Opportunity Landscape: If this pattern proves stable, it should inform the next decision on where to lean in.
+• Name Recognition Is the Primary Barrier to Beshear's National Viability: If this pattern proves stable, it should inform the next decision on where to lean in.

-• Cross-Party Electability Is Beshear's Most Distinctive Asset — and a Double-Edged Signal: If this pattern proves stable, it should inform the next decision on where to lean in.
+• Beshear's Cross-Party Electoral Record Is His Strongest Presidential Asset: If this pattern proves stable, it should inform the next decision on where to lean in.

 Practical takeaway: treat these results as a sharp snapshot—use them to decide what to validate next, not as a final verdict.